Jesse Eisenberg: 2012–2019: Work as a playwright and acting roles

-Eisenberg starred alongside Alexander Skarsgård as a high-frequency trader in Kim Nguyen's tech drama The Hummingbird Project that was released in 2018.
-In the same year, he produce Jeremy Workman's documentary The World Before Your Feet, which follows a 37-year-old man named Matt Green who has walked over 9,000 miles on the streets of New York City.
+Eisenberg starred alongside Alexander Skarsgård in the role of an intermediary in the financial sector in Kim Nguyen's tech drama The Hummingbird Project that was released in 2018.
+In the same year, he produced Jeremy Workman's documentary The World Before Your Feet, which follows a 37-year-old man named Matt Green who has walked over 9,000 miles on the streets of New York City.
 In an interview with Variety, Eisenberg talked about the film, stating, "it’s this fantastic tour of New York City.
 But more than that, its central character has this unusual relationship to his environment.
 He's simultaneously a tourist and a philosopher."
 The documentary premiered to critical acclaim at the 2018 South by Southwest Film Festival where it was acquired by distributor Greenwich Entertainment.
 It was released theatrically in November 2018 and has an approval rating of 100% on Rotten Tomatoes.
 The same month he appeared in the Serbian TV series Žigosani u reketu as the owner of an NBA club.

 In 2019, Eisenberg starred in the sequel Zombieland: Double Tap, directed by Ruben Fleischer.
 Writers of the first Zombieland, Rhett Reese and Paul Wernick, penned the script with David Callaham.
 Eisenberg's new play Happy Talk had its world premiere in 2019, with production by The New Group, marking his second collaboration with the company.
-The production is about "a suburban woman's efforts to take care of her family while starring in a community-theater production of South Pacific".
+The production is about "a suburban woman's efforts to take care of her family while starring in a community-theater production of South Pacific."
 Originally titled Yea, Sister, the show was directed by Scott Elliott.

+2020–present: Career expansion

-Eisenberg portrayed the famous mime Marcel Marceau in 2020 film Resistance, written and directed by Jonathan Jakubowicz.
-It focused on Marceau's part in the French resistance during World War II.
-He also reappeared as Luthor in Zack Snyder's Justice League for altered post-credits scene version alongside Manganiello.
+Eisenberg portrayed Marcel Marceau in the 2020 film Resistance, written and directed by Jonathan Jakubowicz, which focused on Marceau's part in the French resistance during World War II.
+He also reappeared as Luthor in the post-credits scene for Zack Snyder's Justice League alongside Manganiello.